Villa San Michele

 Read the full review of Villa San Michele, over on the Daily Mail

 Villa San Michele can accommodate up to 8 people with 4 bedrooms and 4 bathrooms (further rooms can be added by arrangement).
 The accommodation is in the original stone construction whose thick walls keep the house cool in summer and warm in the winter months.

 - Entrance room with vaulted ceiling and fireplace

 - Large double height vaulted sitting room, 32' flat screen TV/DVD player

 - Large vaulted´Cantina´ with a table seating 10, original stone floor, door to rear and large glazed arched doors to the front of the property

-- 2 double bedrooms leading off the main room, both with vaulted ceilings and en suite bathrooms with showers
+- Two double bedrooms leading off the main room, both with vaulted ceilings and en-suite bathrooms with showers

 - Stone vaulted rear reception room